A lot of information on how, and why, we grow food

 - Interplanting: Plants enjoy diversity and so does the soil community.
 Planting peas and kale together, beans and radishes, cabbage and cilantro, and marigolds with collards provide many benefits.
 Intercropping improves soil biology, attracts pollinators and discourages pests like moths and aphids.
 At Tierra Vida Farm intercropping strategies are used instead of sprays, working with biology not against it.

-- Pollinator Rows: Native pollinators and domestic honey bees provide so many benefits, its worth dedicating some space to feeding them.
+- Pollinator Rows: Native pollinators and domestic honey bees provide so many benefits, it's worth dedicating some space to feeding them.
 Pollinator strips provide flowers throughout the year, harbor beneficial insect predators, and add beauty.
-Tierra Vida Farm uses native flower species to encourage beneficial insects to take up residence in the garden.
+We use native flower species to encourage beneficial insects to take up residence in the garden.

 - Transplanting: It's more work but there are benefits too; no tilling is needed to prepare the bed for seeds and the complex interplanting is only feasible with transplants.
 Additionally, by using raised beds and not tilling, weeds are minimized.
-At Tierra Vida Farm nearly everything is transplanted except a few root crops like radish and carrots.
+At Tierra Vida Farm nearly everything is transplanted except a few crops, namely, salad mix, carrots, beets, and radishes.

 - Rinsed and Chilled: Produce is dipped in cold, clean well water right after harvesting to lock in vitamins and ensure freshness.
 A few hours in the sun - or not - can make all the difference in quality.
 Although rinsed in potable water, consumers should always wash produce at home.
 At Tierra Vida Farm the shaded washing area is a quick 200 foot trip from field.

-- Refrigeration: Nearly all vegetables quickly lose freshness and vitamins if not refridgerated quickly after harvest.
+- Refrigeration: Nearly all vegetables quickly lose freshness and vitamins if not refrigerated quickly after harvest.
 Refrigeration extends storability, maintains freshness, and maximizes vitamin content.
-Tierra Vida Farm uses a mobile refrigerator maintaining temperatures below 40 degrees until delivery to preserve freshness.
+We use a mobile refrigerator and maintain temperatures below 40 degrees until delivery to preserve freshness.

-- Travel Time: How long does it take to get a case of conventional lettuce out of the field on to a truck, wharehoused, on another truck, driven 1,500 miles, then shelved before purchase at a grocery store?
+- Travel Time: How long does it take to get a case of conventional lettuce out of the field, on to a truck, into a warehouse, on to another truck, driven 1,500 miles, and shelved before purchase at a grocery store?
 1-4 weeks for lettuce, and significantly longer for just about everything else.
-At Tierra Vida Farm produce is harvested 36-6 hours (roots vs greens) before delivery and refrigerated until you pick it up.
+Our produce is harvested 36-6 hours (roots vs greens) before delivery and refrigerated until you pick it up.